 Artificial intelligence and machine learning algorithms can be employed to identify patients at elevated risk of developing diseases.
 Radiological and histological analysis via AI has already shown promising results.
 Leveraging the AI-powered wearable devices to screen the patients and create a risk profile can result in timely interventions via telemedicine and improve the overall outcomes.

-Identification of “at-risk” patients also allows setting up of special touchpoints and timely interventions thus reducing the burden on the hospitals, lessening the hospital admission and readmission rates and reducing the overall healthcare delivery costs.
+Identification of “at-risk” patients also allows the setting up of special touchpoints and timely interventions, thus reducing the burden on the hospitals, lessening the hospital admission and readmission rates, and reducing the overall healthcare delivery costs.

-The patient and his caregivers may not be the best judge when deciding when to contact the doctor but AI algorithms that are constantly analyzing the patient data collected by the wearable devices can result in timely interventions.
+The patient and his caregivers may not be the best judge when deciding when to contact the doctor.
+Still, AI algorithms that constantly analyze the patient data collected by wearable devices can result in timely interventions.

 3. Remote patient monitoring

-Contrary to the traditional hospital setup where nurses and doctors check on the patient at regular intervals, the wearable devices monitor the vitals on a minute by minute basis.
-Any anomaly that occurs can be immediately identified resulting in quick alerting of the healthcare professionals and timely healthcare delivery.
+Contrary to the traditional hospital setup where nurses and doctors check on the patient regularly, the wearable devices monitor the vitals on a minute-by-minute basis.
+Any anomaly that occurs can be immediately identified, resulting in quick alerting of the healthcare professionals and timely healthcare delivery.

 AI-powered wearable technology has transformed the way we collect and analyze patient data.
 The widespread availability and adoption of these devices streamline the process of post-hospitalization monitoring.
-Healthcare professionals not only gain access to real-time patient data, having AI processed data gives them vital insights into trends and patterns which brings efficiency in the process of healthcare delivery.
+Healthcare professionals gain access to real-time patient data.
+Having AI processed data gives them vital insights into trends and patterns, which brings efficiency in healthcare delivery.

 Using telemedicine for hosting follow-up appointments and treating patients remotely is a resource-efficient strategy.
-Healthcare practitioners can cater to a greater number of patients while bringing down the costs associated with healthcare delivery.
+Healthcare practitioners can cater to many patients while bringing down the costs associated with healthcare delivery.

-Virtual delivery of healthcare also saves up on the patient’s time and resources by not having to schedule visits to-and-from the hospital premises just for the sake of follow-up appointments, reduces hospital readmissions and most importantly prevent avoidable deaths.
+Virtual delivery of healthcare also saves up on the patient’s time and resources by not having to schedule visits to-and-from the hospital premises just for the sake of follow-up appointments, reduces hospital readmissions, and most importantly, prevents avoidable deaths.

 How can healthcare organizations successfully leverage technology?

 Artificial intelligence can be a vital resource during the diagnostic as well as the treatment phase.
-Diagnostic reports, scans, graphs, and vitals can be analyzed using AI in order to identify high-risk patients, both in hospital setup as well as on a remote basis.
-This is particularly promising in the area of cancer detection, chronic pulmonary obstructive disease (COPD) and chronic cardiac conditions.
+Diagnostic reports, scans, graphs, and vitals can be analyzed using AI to identify high-risk patients, both in hospital setup and on a remote basis.
+This is particularly promising in cancer detection, chronic pulmonary obstructive disease (COPD), and chronic cardiac conditions.

-MIT’s computer science and artificial intelligence laboratory (CSAIL) has partnered with Massachusetts general hospital (MGH) to create a deep learning model that predicts the risk of the patient developing breast cancer in the future by analysis of patient’s mammographs.
-The hospital is making progress into early screening and prevention programs at an individual level, making AI aided early diagnosis a reality.
+MIT’s computer science and artificial intelligence laboratory (CSAIL) has partnered with Massachusetts general hospital (MGH) to create a deep learning model that predicts the risk of the patient developing breast cancer in the future by analysis of patient’s mammography.
+The hospital is making progress into early screening and prevention programs at an individual level, making AI-aided early diagnosis a reality.

-Use of AI and wearables can streamline the treatment phase as well.
+The use of AI and wearables can streamline the treatment phase as well.
 Cancer treatment, in particular, requires episodic encounters of the patients and healthcare providers.
-Even when intensive chemotherapy is ongoing, the patients spend a significant amount of time away from the clinical setup during which the side effects are required to be monitored.
+Even when intensive chemotherapy is ongoing, the patients spend a significant amount of time away from the clinical set up during which the side effects are required to be monitored.

-AI with the help of wearable devices can help in complex decision making and adverse effects monitoring by recording the patient data.
+With the help of wearable devices, AI can help in complex decision-making and adverse effects monitoring by recording the patient data.
 AI algorithms can also help in the decision-making process by determining when the situation calls for contacting the health care team.
-In case of emergencies, contacting the emergency personnel can also be automated which has to potential to save lives in adverse situations as a result of timely alerts being sent out.
+In case of emergencies, contact the emergency personnel can also be automated, which can potentially save lives in adverse situations as a result of timely alerts being sent out.